R for SAS users: Lesson 3

 Accounting for repeated measures: 3 different covariance structures

-• independent errors: separately estimated covariance parameter for each pair of time points
+• unstructured: separately estimated covariance parameter for each pair of time points

 • compound symmetry a.k.a.
 CS: fixes the covariance parameter for each pair of time points at a single value